Zilinghan/ViCTer/README.md

 ```

 ## Tracking
+Note: For getting the tracking accuracy on different videos, replace `vct2` below to corresponding `vctx`.
 ```
 python run.py --source datasets/vct2/vct2.mp4           # source video to track
               --face-folder datasets/vct2/face          # folder of face images of characters to be tracked